UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_03.md

 Notes:

-What if we don’t want to output the whole table when displaying a dataframe?
+What if we don’t want to output the whole table when displaying it as dataframe?

+This can be really useful when we have dataframes that have hundreds or thousands of rows long.

-We can specify how many rows of the dataset to show with `.head()`.
+We can specify how many rows of the dataset to show with `.head()` syntax.

 `.head(2)` will output the first 2 rows of the dataframe.